uploadcare/uploadcare-wordpress/README.md

 ## Features

 * Upload files of any type (image, video, document, archive) and size (up to 5 TB).
-* Every image you upload and insert in a post will load faster.
-Adaptive Delivery automatically analyzes users' context and serves images tailored to their screens: resolution, quality and compression, pixel density, etc.
+* Upload from any device or cloud: Facebook, Instagram, Flickr, Google Drive, Dropbox, and others.
-* Transfer your existing media library to Uploadcare risk free.
+* Transfer your existing Media Library to your cloud storage at Uploadcare.
-* Upload from any device or cloud: Facebook, Instagram, Flickr, Google Drive, Evernote, Box, Skydrive, Dropbox, VK.
+* Uploadcare CDN will serve images faster in all parts of the world.
+Adaptive Delivery analyzes users' context and serves images in a suitable resolution, quality and compression, pixel density, etc.
-* Custom CDN domain, secure control over who and when can upload files.
+* Specify your custom CDN domain, and use a Secure Uploading feature to control over who and when can upload files.
-* Includes in-browser image editor for uploaded files, where you can crop, enhance, etc.
+* Edit images after upload: crop, resize, enhance, etc.

 ## Requirements